Kaihuang724/radicle-upstream/docs/development.md

 yarn run webpack --config-name ui
 ```

-You can also run a seed peer with that tracks a certain project.
+You can also run a seed peer that tracks a certain project.

 ```bash
 scripts/devnet.ts seed --project <urn>